portland-dsa/website-hugo/content/calendar.md

 </div>
 <div class='clear'></div>
 </div>

+# Full Calendar

 Our general meetings are normally held on the second Sunday of each month.
 Unless otherwise noted, all events are open to non-members.
-Use our [iCal feed](https://calendar.google.com/calendar/ical/dsaportlandoregon%40gmail.com/public/basic.ics) to automatically include Portland DSA events in the calendar on your phone or computer.
+Use our \[iCal feed](https://calendar.google.com/calendar/ical/dsaportlandoregon%40gmail.com/public/basic.ics) to automatically include Portland DSA events in the calendar on your phone or computer.